 Outsourcing Maintenance – DIY: (published in “hotel engineer”) Outsourcing Maintenance: The conversation went a little like this: “Who’s idea was that, that is like out sourcing the Engineers job, “what am I gonna all day?” and What about the manager that turns up, he doesn’t know this Hotel like I do, he doesn’t know the […]

 HVAC Mechanical Services Audit Any audit is about saving money or understanding where money is being spent to reduce further loss; the HVAC mechanical services audit is essentially designed to serve this purpose, so, do you need an audit? and how much is it going cost?
-A brief definition of a HVAC Mechanical Services Audit: […]
+Discover Energy Conservation opportunities and know the estimated cost […]

 Incoming Urgent Phone Call For Maintenance or Repair.
 Incoming Urgent Phone call for maintenance or repair, to panic or not to panic.
 In this article we have tried to offer just a few ideas to help to offer a system to establish what to do about an urgent maintenance issue which has come to your […]

 Energy Bills Audit WIIFM (what’s in it for me) What’s this about?
 We must admit, the title of this post, Energy Bill Audit, sounds totally boring, but, this post will hopefully sow the seed for a process which, in these tightening economic times, will offer a chance to improve returns without a big spend.
 It’s about […]

 Measurement and Verification – DIY Systems Integration, Asset register, Building Management System, Energy Management System, BIM, Measurement In a previous life these terms were mutually exclusive, they required different vendors, different software and varying degrees of mutually exclusive expertise.
 These terms had this “black box” specialized and expensive connotation, with single vendor “captive client” pricing […]